 Determining which high end bed brand rates best isn’t always easy however.
 Most of these companies do not allow owners to leave reviews on their websites, and it can be challenging to find unbiased or legitimate third-party bed ratings since these types of products have a more a limited audience compared to “mass market” brands.

-Astrabeds, Savvy Rest and Tempurpedic allow visitors to leave reviews (with Astrabeds having a third-party verified system).
-Among these brands, more consumers recommend Astrabeds organic latex mattresses, and latex brands Savvy Rest and Astrabeds earn higher average scores than established luxury memory foam leader Tempurpedic.
+Astrabeds and Savvy Rest allow visitors to leave reviews (with Astrabeds having a third-party verified system).
+Among these brands, more consumers recommend Astrabeds organic latex mattresses.

 If you’re trying to find the best luxury mattress brand, another important area to consider are guarantees.
 When spending thousands on a new bed, you probably don’t want to be stuck with a dud.
 Brands that offer return policies help mitigate your risk.

-Unfortunately, many pricey mattresses do not come with official return policies, including Duxiana, Kluft, Hastens, Magniflex, Savvy Rest, Stearns and Foster and Vi Spring.
+Unfortunately, many pricey mattresses do not come with official return policies, including Duxiana, Kluft, Hastens, Magniflex, Savvy Rest, and Vi Spring.
 Some people report that individual retailers may offer brief trial periods for some brands.

-Brands that do offer returns include Astrabeds (90 days), Tempurpedic (90 days), and Royal Pedic (14 days).
+Brands that do offer returns include Astrabeds (90 days) and Royal Pedic (14 days).

 Warranties are also important for luxury beds since people expect them to outlast the average mattress, (which is around 8-10 years).

-Brands offering 10 year warranties include Royal Pedic, Stearns and Foster, and Tempurpedic.
+Brands offering 10 year warranties include Royal Pedic.
 Brands offering 20 years include Duxiana, Kluft, Magniflex and Savvy Rest, with varying lengths of full versus prorated coverage.
 Hastens and Astrabeds both offer longer 25 year warranties, and Vi Spring offers the only lifetime guarantee.

 The longer a mattress lasts, the more eco-friendly as well since that means less waste.
 Some luxury mattress brands also offer owners the unique ability to replace certain components of the bed individually, which can significantly extend its useful life.
 For example, Astrabeds and Savvy Rest allow for replacing the individual latex layers, Hastens sells the toppers individually, and Duxiana beds have replaceable coil units and tops.